Single-price auction: Example

 The Treasury declares it will auction off $24 billion in securities of 2-year notes.
-First, we have to take into account the non-competitive bids – which in this case are $2 billion.
-We know that all of the non-competitive bidders get what they are asking for.
-Therefore, the amount of securities left for the competitive bids is $22 billion worth.
-The competitive participants declare the lowest interest rate they are willing to receive and the amount of Treasuries they want:
+First, non-competitive bids are taken into account – which in this case are $2 billion.
+Since all of the non-competitive bidders get the amount they are asking for, the amount of securities remaining for the competitive bids is therefore $22 billion.

+The competitive participants declare the lowest interest rate they are willing to accept and the amount of Treasuries they want: